 In May of 1996, FSRA was awarded the Society for California Archaeology’s Helen C. Smith Award for significant contributions to California archaeology in 1995…the first non-professional organization to receive this prestigious award.

-FSRA’s work continues with annual trainings for Bridgeport State Park docents; slide shows for local & regional schools; and other outdoor/indoor activities.
+FSRA’s work continues with a site monitoring program for the Tahoe National Forest; slide shows for the public and local schools; and other outdoor/indoor activities.

 Why Rock Art Is Important

 There are many values to rock art.

 In the big picture, rock art sites help us recognize the incredible variety of ancient cultures around the world, and they contribute to humankind’s heritage.
 They tell us something about how ancient people viewed the world within which they lived.
 In their own unique way, they provide us a record of the past and help us understand how human behavior has changed over thousands of years.
 On the Tahoe National Forest, these sites provide evidence of human beings that walked over our mountains and through our forests as far back as 2,000 BCE, when pyramids were still being built in Ancient Egypt.
 That, in itself, is pretty remarkable.